Alamada

 Alamada, officially the Municipality of Alamada (Maguindanaon: Inged nu Alamada, Jawi: ايڠايد نو عالماد; Iranun: Inged a Alamada, ايڠايد ا عالماد; Banwa sang Alamada; Lungsod sa Alamada; Bayan ng Alamada), is a municipality in the province of Cotabato, Philippines.
-According to the 2020 census, it has a population of 68,659 people.
+According to the 2024 census, it has a population of 71,523 people.

 The town is named after the local chieftain Datu Alamada, and is famous for the Asik-Asik Falls, one of the most expansive in the Philippines.

 History

 Historical map of the Idalemen Tribe (yellow) with its capital in the modern-day municipality of Alamada.

 Its name was adopted in memory and in honor of the powerful ruler Datu Amaybulok Alamada.
 He was the leader who fought against the foreign oppression and tyranny.
 The Datu was recognized as one of the fiery rulers by the Iranon and the Dalaman who were scattered throughout the northern part of the Municipalities of Pigcauayan, Libungan, Sultan Kudarat and in Kitacubong (now Poblacion) as the seat of his kingdom.

 Prior to its creation as a municipality, it was a resettlement area for Hukbalahap (Hukbong Bayan Laban sa Hapon) surrenders.
 It was also a public land as declared by then President Elpidio Quirino on March 10, 1953.
 It was declared as resettlement site under Proclamation No. 376.
 After its declaration, President Quirino designated the Armed Forces of the Philippines (AFP) to implement the “Land for the Landless Program.”

 On January 1, 1954, the area was named Genio Edcor, pursuant to section 3 of General Order No. 409 GHQ., AFP; the name was in honor of then M/SGT.
-Regino Genio who was ambushed in 1953 at Perido Edcor Farm in Angadanan, Isabela, by the “Hukbong Magpapalaya ng Bayan sa Hapon.”
+Regino Genio who was ambushed in 1953 at Perido Edcor Farm in Angadanan, Isabela, by the “Hukbong Magpapalaya ng Bayan”.
 From January 1, 1954, to August 6, 1961, Genio Edcor was a political subdivision by the Municipality of Midsayap.
 Samson B. Buenafe, a bona fide settler of Genio Edcor, represented the area in the Municipal Council of Midsayap.